Student Advising and Selected Information

-This academic year-long Fellowship is intended to support the students’ completion of their dissertation.
+Two academic year-long Fellowships are intended to support students’ completion of their dissertation.
 Priority will be given to those nominees who, in the opinion of the Faculty Awards Committee, will have a high probability of completing the dissertation during the academic year of the award.
 Any faculty member may submit a nomination of a doctoral student for the Dissertation Fellowship to his/her Department Chair.
 Each nomination should be accompanied by a supporting letter from the Director of the Nominees’ Dissertation.
 The deadline for submission of proposals and letters of support to the Department Chairs is April 8th (if this falls on a weekend, the deadline is 4 pm the following Monday).
 There are two Dissertation Awards of approximately $17,500 (10-month stipend) per academic year.
 Further information on the Dissertation Fellowship can be found here.

 Given the competitive nature of the award, Dissertation Chairs are requested to present the case for their nominee in some detail, recognizing that the persuasiveness of their arguments will be central in advancing the nomination.
 The letter of nomination should address each of the following five points, elaborating where appropriate:

 - Nominee's record of scholarly achievement (e.g., awards, honors, publications, presentations at conferences, collaboration with professionals in the field, excellent grades, etc)

 - Nominee's skills, conceptual ability, knowledge, and capacity to complete the study

 - Nominee's likelihood to complete dissertation within the year in which the award is given

 - Quality of the design of the study and its appropriateness to the research question